luispe/blog/content/posts/ticket-hell.md

 ---
-title: "The ticket Hell"
+title: "The Ticket Hell"
-description: "Applying a ticketing methodology can destroy the infrastructure team and your company?"
+description: "Applying a ticket-based methodology can destroy your infrastructure team — and maybe your company too."
 date: 2024-06-19T19:10:20-03:00
-tags: ["reflexion"]
+tags: ["reflection"]
 toc: true
 ---

 ## Problem

-_If you only have a hammer, all problems look like a nail._
+_If all you have is a hammer, everything looks like a nail._

-Why do I start with this well-known phrase?, first I want to give a little history and then I will explain why I mention it.
+Why do I start with this well-known phrase?
+First, I want to give a bit of background, and then I’ll explain why I mention it.

-In the infrastructure teams in which I have been working and leading for some years I had the great fortune to cross paths with [Juanjo](https://www.linkedin.com/in/juanjosebehrend/).
-From minute zero I heard him say, promote and defend him to the hilt:

-_- Never fall into an infrastructure team that works by ticketing orders_
+Over the years working with infrastructure teams, I’ve had the great fortune of meeting some very insightful people who have always told me:

+_“Never let the infrastructure team operate solely through ticket requests.”_

-## Positioning
+## Position

-What is the rationale behind this firm position?
+What’s the rationale behind such a strong stance?

-1. You have to have an extremely strong end-to-end culture to be able to determine which ticket is more important than another.
+1. You need an **extremely strong culture** from end to end to decide which ticket is more important than another.
-2. The infrastructure team inherently has to grow if the technology and product team expands into new functionality.
+2. The **infrastructure team must inherently grow** as the tech and product teams expand to new features.
-3. It is extremely difficult to keep the infrastructure team motivated.
+3. It’s **extremely difficult to keep the infrastructure team motivated.**
-4. It is impossible to innovate from the infrastructure team.
+4. **Innovation is impossible** in a ticket-driven infrastructure model.

-There are several other reasons, but at this point I consider them to be the most important and I will explain each one of them.
+There are many other reasons, but these are the most relevant ones — let’s go through each.

+---

-### 1. Extremely strong culture
+### 1. Extremely Strong Culture

-Both infrastructure and QA teams are not usually involved in the roadmap and technology and product sprint.
-In case it happens, it is done at the end of the mile "when everything is already cooked".
+Infrastructure and QA teams are rarely included in roadmap and sprint planning.
+If they are, it usually happens at the very end — “when everything’s already cooked.”

-Where am I going with this?, that if the infrastructure manager gets two tickets and has to prioritize due to execution capacity issues, the obvious question:
+So, when the infrastructure lead receives two tickets and needs to prioritize based on execution capacity, the obvious question arises:

-which ticket do I prioritize?
+**Which ticket should I prioritize?**

-Good luck when you are there, because for customers theirs is the most important thing in the world, and it is the most important thing above anything else.
+Good luck with that — because for every internal team (your “clients”), their request will always be **the most important thing in the world.**

+---

-### 2. Growth without sense
+### 2. Meaningless Growth

-Let us suppose that the previous point is solved, this point that I am going to explain next will not escape.
+Let’s assume the previous issue is somehow solved.
+You still can’t escape this one.

-Why do we say that infrastructure equipment inherently has to grow?
+Why do we say the infrastructure team *must inherently grow*?

-If we fall into tickets that only the infrastructure team solves, the more products and functionalities the company has, the more people are needed from the infrastructure team to attack the demand for tickets.
+If you fall into the pattern of having infrastructure handle all ticket requests, then as the company launches more products and features, you’ll need **more infrastructure engineers** to handle the growing ticket demand.

-Congratulations, you have created an execution funnel.

-Solution? hire more talent for the infrastructure team.
+Congratulations — you’ve created an **execution bottleneck.**

+**The “solution”?** Hire more infrastructure people.

+---

 ### 3. Motivation

-Assume that points 1 and 2 are solved.
+Let’s assume points 1 and 2 are solved.

-The members of the infrastructure team are human, right?

-I say this because it is difficult to maintain motivation if --in a job that is highly creativity-driven-- we limit team members to "closing tickets" without any room for discussion or double-questioning.

-What can happen, high turnover in the infra team and a discomfort in the technology teams that, if they are toxic, can accuse the infra team of blocking or bad experience in infrastructure management.

-What can I tell you about the latter, Keep Calm and I leave you a big hug.
+But... are infrastructure engineers human?
+(They are, last I checked.)

+It’s hard to stay motivated in a role that **should be driven by creativity** but instead is reduced to **just closing tickets** — with no room for questioning or discussion.

+What happens next?
+High turnover in the infrastructure team and growing frustration among product or tech teams.
+And if those teams happen to be toxic, they might even start labeling infrastructure as *slow* or *a blocker.*

+And what can I say about that?
+**Keep calm — and here’s a big hug.**

+---

 ### 4. Innovation

-Finally, if we have solved the previous 3 points, it is impossible to innovate, plain and simple.
+Finally, even if the previous three points were somehow resolved, **innovation is still impossible.**

 Why?
-A team that works simply closing tickets, focused only on participating in a project by creating infrastructure, cannot possibly innovate.
+Because a team that only closes tickets — that only participates reactively in projects to “build infrastructure” — **will never have the space to innovate.**

+---

-## Let's go back to the beginning
+## Back to the Beginning

-_If you only have a hammer, all problems look like a nail._
+_If all you have is a hammer, everything looks like a nail._

-Throughout the post I explained the rationale and the most important points that a ticketing methodology for infrastructure management will impact.
+Throughout this post, I’ve explained the reasoning and main consequences of running infrastructure management through tickets.

-And I want to make it clear that it is not wrong to work by tickets in an infrastructure team, **what is definitely wrong is that infrastructure management is done by tickets**.
+And I want to be clear:
+Working *with* tickets in an infrastructure team isn’t necessarily wrong.
+**What’s absolutely wrong is managing infrastructure and platform operations *through* tickets.**

+So what does the “hammer” metaphor have to do with this?

+It means that many companies **misapplied agile methodologies** to their infrastructure teams.
-And what does the hammer phrase? have to do with the fact that an agile methodology was poorly implemented in many companies with the infrastructure teams and "we must stop the ball" to reflect on why things are not working well in many places.
+It’s time to **pause and reflect** on why things aren’t working well in so many places.

-And how can we avoid it?
+How can we avoid it?

-We must inject a product mindset into infrastructure teams, provide abstractions with top-level experiences of the underlying platform chaos so that product technology teams are self-sufficient in managing the software and associated infrastructure.
+We must **inject a product mindset into infrastructure teams** — offering **high-quality abstractions and user experiences** over the underlying platform chaos, enabling product engineering teams to become **self-sufficient** in managing their software and its infrastructure.

-I hope my experience will make you rethink how to form culture and work processes for infrastructure teams in the company if you have questions or need to discuss anything of what I wrote I am happy to meet you :)
+I hope my experience helps you rethink how to build culture and work processes for infrastructure teams within your company.

-¡Have a good time! 👋🏽
+If you have questions or want to discuss any of this, I’d love to connect.

+See you soon! 👋🏽